 Consider Your Level of Exercise

-If you can’t exercise as much as you used to, that doesn’t mean you should stop doing what you can.
-People who exercise and keep active often live longer than their counterparts who don’t, because exercise has a lot of benefits for your heart and overall fitness.
-It’s important to assess your exercise levels from time to time, though, especially if you’re starting to feel bad after exercising or you find that you’re getting injured more often.
-Adjustments to aging are a part of staying healthy.
+If you can’t exercise as much as you used to, that doesn’t mean you should stop doing what you can to keep your heart strong and ensure proper blood flow to the heart.
+People who exercise and stay active often live longer than their counterparts who don’t because exercise has a lot of benefits for your heart, improving blood flow and supporting healthy blood vessels.

 Adjust Your Diet for Hearth Health